WHO WE ARE

 Please note that none of these rights are absolute and we reserve the right to refuse your request where exceptions apply.

-Please contact The Board of Trustees at The Prince of Wales's Charitable Fund, Clarence House, London SW1A 1BA or email [email protected] for any requests or related enquiries.
+Please contact The Prince of Wales's Charitable Fund by email email@example.com or in writing to105 Victoria Street, London, SW1E 6QT for any requests or related enquiries.

 If you have concerns about the use of your personal data, the Information Commissioner's Office is an independent body set up to uphold information rights in the UK.
 They can be contacted through their website: www.ico.org.uk or their helpline on 0303 123 1113, or in writing to: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.